 Depending on who you ask, President Obama added anywhere from $983 billion to $9 trillion to the national debt.
 Who's lying?
 None of them.
-That's because there are three ways to look at the debt added by any president.
+There are three ways to look at the debt added by any president.

 The first, and most common, method is to subtract the debt level when he took office from the debt level when he left.
 The second, and more accurate, method is to add together his projected budget deficits.
 The third method is the fairest but also the most complicated.
 It’s to add only the deficits created by the president's specific initiatives.

 Review these three methods below.
 Then, you'll be able to win any argument made about how much President Obama added to the national debt.

 Method 1.
 Debt Added Since Obama Took Office

 The largest number comes from calculating how much the debt increased during Obama's two terms.
 On January 20, 2009, when he was sworn in, the debt was $10.626 trillion.
 On January 20, 2017, when he left, it was $19.947 trillion.
 That's why most people say Obama added $9 trillion to the debt, more than any other president.

 Method 2.
 Obama's Budget Deficits

 It's a little misleading to hold Obama, or any other president, accountable for the deficit incurred during his first year of office.
 The previous administration already set the federal budget for that fiscal year.
 Before Obama took office, President Bush's last budget, for Fiscal Year 2009, created a deficit of $1.16 trillion.
 That fiscal year began on October 1, 2008 and continued until September 30, 2009.
 That means most of that deficit occurred after Obama took office in January.
 Since it wasn't his budget, it's not accurate to attribute it to him.

 - FY 2009 - Even though the budget had been approved, Congress added emergency funding to stop the Great Recession.
 It added the first year's worth of spending from Obama's Economic Stimulus Act to the FY 2009 budget.
 That $253 billion accrues to Obama.

 - FY 2010 - Obama's first budget created a $1.294 trillion deficit.